-To begin with, I wanted a set that was as quiet as possible.
-Between all the action and the script, the set had to be visually quiet and not distracting.
+As a minimal furniture and interior designer, I began thinking along simple lines and using light objects for the actors to play around with.
+I wanted a set that was as quiet as possible.
+Between all the action and the script, the set needed to be visually quiet.

-The chairs, which are often used, are straight, modern and minimal.
-As we had blackboard paint for the classroom scenes, we decided to paint everything in the same finish to increase conformity, as well as potential writing surfaces for the actors.
+Since we used blackboard paint for the classroom scenes, I decided to paint everything else in the same finish to increase continuity, as well as potential writing surfaces for the actors.